looqbox/data-challenge/README.md

 | SALES_QTY    | TOTAL QUANTITY OF SALES IN THAT DATE               |

 ### SQL test
-After access our database, you will use the schema **looqbox_challenge** to answer the following questions:
+After accessing our database, you will use the schema **looqbox_challenge** to answer the following questions:

 1) How many products does the company have?
 2) What are the 10 most expensive products in the company?